 Preamble— Preamble sequence

-the preamble must be binary.
-If Input is
+the preamble must be a binary sequence.
+If

 the preamble can be any real or complex sequence.